binaryfisher/codepath-project3/README.md

-# Web Development Project 3 - *Name of App Here*
+# Web Development Project 3 - *Javascript Knowledge flashcards*

-Submitted by: **Your Name Here**
+Submitted by: **Shengwei Yu**

-This web app: **insert description**
+This web app: **This app test your basic Javascript knowledge using flashcards.**

-Time spent: **X** hours spent in total
+Time spent: **4** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **The user can enter their guess in a box before seeing the flipside of the card**
+- [x] **The user can enter their guess in a box before seeing the flipside of the card**
-- [ ] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
+- [x] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
-- [ ] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
+- [x] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
-- [ ] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**
+- [x] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**
-- [ ] **A shuffle button is used to randomize the order of the cards**
+- [x] **A shuffle button is used to randomize the order of the cards**

 The following **optional** features are implemented:

-- [ ] A user's answer may be counted as correct even when it is slightly different from the target answer
+- [x] A user's answer may be counted as correct even when it is slightly different from the target answer
-- [ ] A counter displays the user's current and longest streak of correct responses
+- [x] A counter displays the user's current and longest streak of correct responses
 - [ ] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards

 The following **additional** features are implemented: